ymcui/Chinese-LLaMA-Alpaca/README_EN.md

 ## Citation

-If you find the model, data, code in our project useful, please consider cite our work as follows: https://arxiv.org/abs/2304.08177
+If you find the model, data, code in our project useful, please consider citing our work as follows: https://arxiv.org/abs/2304.08177

 ```
 @article{chinese-llama-alpaca,